 Are Regular Contact Lenses Not Working For You?

 Ready to get fitted for scleral lenses or need more information?
 Schedule a consultation with Dr. Shane Galan and we’ll help find the best solution to treat your condition.
-Contact The Scleral Lenses & Keratoconus Center At Diamond Vision Scleral Lens and Keratoconus Center today and let us help you get the proper care and visual clarity you deserve.
+Contact Scleral Lenses & Keratoconus Center At Diamond Vision today and let us help you get the proper care and visual clarity you deserve.